mikehuntemann/9x16/04-rebalancing-verticality/05-timeless-media.md

 Or as [Naval Ravikant pointed out](https://youtu.be/kvGFldxwjhY?t=135): become digital literate and know how to be good with computers.

 Share your sources and references, templates and approaches.
-Ultimately, to never do the same thing twice and keep on learning.
+Ultimately, to never do the same thing twice and keep on learning and exploring.

+\newpage